Integrated Medicine for Horses, Ponies, Dogs, Cats, Cattle, Sheep, Pigs, Poultry and others

 We believe that, with a deep respect for Nature vet work should be environmentally friendly.

 At the AVMC, we try not to be ‘bogged down’ by terminology or ideology.
 Much argument accompanies discussions on nomenclature.
-We do not mind whether we are called holistic, complementary, alternative or natural.
+We do not mind whether we are called holistic, complimentary, alternative or natural.
 Likewise, it does not matter whether we are described as a herbal, homeopathic, chiropractic, acupuncture or integrated veterinary practice.
-The medicine we practise is the best we can offer, for each patient of whatever species and it matters not whether it is perceived as holistic medicine, alternative medicine, complementary medicine, natural medicine, complementary and alternative medicine (CAM – CAVM) or integrated medicine.
+The medicine we practice is the best we can offer, for each patient of whatever species and it matters not whether it is perceived as holistic medicine, alternative medicine, complimentary medicine, natural medicine, complimentary and alternative medicine (CAM – CAVM) or integrated medicine.
 We offer traditional standards of professional care, in an integrated package.

 Animal species treated: